asterycs/cuRT/README.md

 The kernels have been optimized for the NVIDIA GTX 1060 3GB that I own.

 ### Current features:
-- Simple BVH based on morton codes
+- Simple BVH based on morton codes [deprecated]
 - SAH based bvh
 - OpenGL preview
     - Shadow maps